 How to Make Your Salon More Inclusive

-With LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning)+ Pride Month in full swing, it’s time to celebrate and spotlight the community for not only what they have done for the world at large, but also for the profound impact that this community has had on the beauty and esthetics industry.
+With LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer)+ Pride Month in full swing, it’s time to celebrate and spotlight the community for not only what they have done for the world at large, but also for the profound impact that they’ve had on the beauty and esthetics industry.

-Over the past several decades, self-expression has become more and more celebrated and this marginalized community has been able to make their voices heard.
-In response, the beauty industry has worked to become more gender-neutral, more inclusive, and to serve as a safe space for those seeking gender-affirming waxing services or just to relax and make themselves feel their best.
+Over the past several decades, self-expression and self-acceptance has rightly become more and more celebrated and this marginalized community has been able to make their voices heard.
+In response, the beauty industry has worked to become more gender-neutral and more inclusive to serve as a safe space for those seeking gender-affirming waxing services or just to relax and make themselves feel their best.

 Table of Contents